mrrostam/rex-2018/README.md

 # Rex_2018
-Rex project - Optimal control of a quadrotor
+Rex project - "How to design a control system for the movement of a quadrotor from point A to B using minimum amount of energy, while forecasting the effect of wind during the period of movement."